 Our staff welcomes you and your family to our learning community at Charles Carroll, School No. 46.
-Our professional staff works daily to provide each student with differentiated, purposeful, rigorous and engaging learning opportunities that will prepare them for future opportunities and challenges.
+Our professional staff works daily to provide each student with differentiated, purposeful, rigorous and engaging learning opportunities that will prepare them for a successful future.